websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/cross-cluster-replication/troubleshooting-cross-cluster-replication.md

 ## Local DXP Node Doesn't Read from Follower Elasticsearch Cluster

 In a DXP cluster using Cross-Cluster Replication, each local DXP node must be mapped to read from the local follower Elasticsearch cluster.
-For example, if you have 2 local DXP nodes and the `connectionId` of your follower connection is `ccr`, to match them with the follower Elasticsearch cluster, the Local Cluster Configurations property should be configured with values like this:
+For example, if you have two local DXP nodes and the `connectionId` of your follower connection is `ccr`, to match them with the follower Elasticsearch cluster, the Local Cluster Configurations property should be configured with values like this:

 ```properties
 localhost:9080,ccr
 localhost:9180,ccr
 ```

-Even if you're not binding the DXP nodes to `localhost`, the internal clustering code continues to identify each node using it; so `localhost` should be the hostname in this property.
+Even if you're not binding the DXP nodes to `localhost`, the internal clustering code continues to identify each node using it, so `localhost` should be the hostname in this property.
 If you want to use a hostname other than `localhost` to identify DXP nodes internally (including in the CCR configuration) you must set the following [portal properties](./../../../installation-and-upgrades/reference/portal-properties.md) on each DXP node:

 ```properties
 portal.instance.protocol=http
 portal.instance.inet.socket.address=myhostname:9080
 ```

-With these properties, the above Local Cluster Configurations property will be
+With these properties, the above Local Cluster Configurations property is

 ```properties
 myhostname:9080,ccr